mikehostetler/amplify/request/readme.md

 		}
 	});

-With the success callback, the only default status code is `success`.
+With the success callback, the only default status is `success`.
-With the error callback two default status codes are possible: `error` and `abort`.
+With the error callback two default statuses are possible: `error` and `abort`.

 ### Status Codes and Decoders

 When specifying a custom decoder for request definition a status code will be passed in as a parameter.
-You can determine results from a request based on this status code.
-When a success or error callback is executed, the appropriate status code will be set by `amplify.request`.
+You can determine results from a request based on this status.
+When a success or error callback is executed, the appropriate status will be set by `amplify.request`.

 A basic decoder example:

 	amplfiy.request.define( "statusExample2", "ajax", {
 		decoder: function( data, status, xhr, success, error ) {
-			if( status === "success" ) {
+			if ( status === "success" ) {
 				success( data );
 			} else {
 				error( data );